Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-\paragraph{Model selection} For each element of the distribution parameter, we estimate a regularization path.
-This raises the issue of model selection, i.e. the selection of the optimal regularization parameter $\lambda_{mk}^\text{opt}$.
+\secondreview{For each element of the distribution parameter, we estimate a regularization path $\vec{\beta}_{km}$ for a decreasing $\vec{\lambda}_{km}$.} This raises the issue of model selection, i.e. the selection of the optimal regularization $\lambda_{mk}^\text{opt}$.
 We propose to use information criteria (IC), as it is well-aligned to the likelihood-based framework of distributional regression.
-Define a generalized IC as where $\ell$ is the log-likelihood under the model, $K$ is the number of parameters in the model and $N$ the number of seen observations.
-Let us note that we can recover Akaikes Information Criterion (AIC), the Bayesian Information Criterion (BIC) and the Hannan-Quinn Information Criterion (HQC) by setting $\nu_0, \nu_1, \nu_2$ accordingly.
+Define a generalized IC where $\ell$ is the log-likelihood under the model, $K$ is the number of parameters in the model and $N$ the number of seen observations.
+We can recover Akaikes Information Criterion (AIC), the Bayesian Information Criterion (BIC), and the Hannan-Quinn Information Criterion (HQC) by setting $\nu_0, \nu_1, \nu_2$ accordingly.
 The optimal regularization parameter is then selected as $\lambda_{mk}^\text{opt} = \operatorname{argmin}_{\lambda} \operatorname{IC}$.
 Since the evaluation of the likelihood can be costly for high-dimensional data, we propose to employ the first derivative of the log-likelihood, i.e. calculate

 where the superscript ${[\lambda_i]}$ denotes the model with the regularization parameter $\lambda_i$.
 The approximation is valid for small changes in the regularization parameter and avoids the costly re-evaluation of the likelihood.